Thomas Henderson (New Jersey politician)

 Thomas Henderson (August 15, 1743 – December 15, 1824) was a United States representative from New Jersey.
 He served as acting governor of New Jersey in 1793.
+He was also a Lieutenant Colonel in the Continental Army and a prominent doctor in Monmouth County, New Jersey.

 Early life

-Born in Freehold in the Province of New Jersey, he attended the public schools and was graduated from Princeton College in 1761.
-He studied medicine and practised in Freneau, New Jersey and Freehold Township, New Jersey.
+Henderson was born in Freehold in the Province of New Jersey, on August 15, 1743.
+He attended the public schools and graduated from Princeton College in 1761.
+He studied medicine and practiced in Freneau, New Jersey and Freehold Township, New Jersey.
 He was a member of the Committee of Safety in 1774 and served as a lieutenant in the New Jersey Line in 1775.
 He was appointed second major in Col. Charles Stewart's battalion of Minutemen on February 15, 1776, and was a brigade major of the Monmouth County militia, April 19, 1776.
 He was major of Col. Nathaniel Heard's battalion, June 14, 1776, and later lieutenant colonel and brigadier major at Monmouth.

+Medical career

+He learned to practice medicine under Dr. Nathaniel Scudder, and in 1766 he became a member of the New Jersey Medical Society.

 Politics

 Henderson was surrogate of Monmouth County in 1776, and a member of the provincial council in 1777.
 He was elected as a delegate to the Continental Congress, November 17, 1779, but declined to serve on December 25, 1779.
 He served in the New Jersey General Assembly from 1780 to 1784, and was a master in chancery in 1790.
 He was a member of the New Jersey Legislative Council (now the New Jersey Senate) in 1793 and 1794, serving as Vice President of that body, and in 1793 and 1794 he was Acting Governor of New Jersey.
-Henderson was elected as a Federalist to the Fourth Congress, serving from March 4, 1795, to March 3, 1797.
+Henderson was elected as a Federalist to the Fourth Congress, serving from March 4, 1795, to March 3, 1797; he was previously a candidate for Congress in 1789 and 1791.
+He was a candidate in the 1799 special election for the U.S. Senate, losing by two votes to James Schureman.
 From 1783 to 1799 he was a judge of the Court of Common Pleas, and was one of the commissioners appointed to settle the boundary line between New Jersey and Pennsylvania.
 He was again a member of the State Council in 1812 and 1813.

-Death

-In 1824, Henderson died in Freehold; interment was in Old Tennent Cemetery, Manalapan.
+Military career

+Henderson was made a Second Major under Colonel Walter Stewart (general)'s battallion of Minutemen, on February 15, 1776.
+On June 14, 1776, he became a Major under Colonel Heard, and later became a Lieutenant Colonel under Colonel David Forman (general)'s battalion in Heard's brigade.

+Battle of Monmouth

+Dr. Henderson fought in the Battle of Monmouth as a Lieutenant Colonel.
+Henderson was the famed "lone horseman" to inform General George Washington that American General Charles Lee (general) had retreated.